commercetools/merchant-center-application-kit/CONTRIBUTING.md

 To develop locally, you can use the `playground` application to test the changes in some of the packages.
 Make sure to `pnpm build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.

-You can also run the build in watch mode `pnpm build:bundles:watch` alongside with `pnpm playground:start` to re-bundle and rebuild the application on each change.
+You can also run the build in watch mode `pnpm build:watch` alongside `pnpm playground:start` to re-bundle and rebuild the application on each change.

 ### Test Debugging